The 2026 Annual Conference

 Sponsorship and Exhibitor packages at levels ranging from $500 to $10,000 are available to assist with conference expenses and providing scholarships.
 These packages offer significant benefits to the contributing individual or organization including conference recognition, free advertising in the conference program booklet, Marketplace, and The Nutshell; waiving of registration and exhibitor fees; and welcome/banquet tickets.
 Contact NNGAconference@gmail.com to arrange payment, invoicing, and codes to waive fees included in benefits.
 Click here or below for more information.

-A complete list with times and revised titles will be include in the summer issue of The Nutshell and on the NNGA website when available.
+A complete list with times and revised titles will be included in the summer issue of The Nutshell and on the NNGA website when available.
 The following is a tentative list of speakers and their topics.
+(Current as of June 27, 2023)

 KEYNOTE PRESENTATIONS (50 min+10 min Q&A)